 The anthropologist Julian H. Steward conducted studies on Great Basin indigenous groups of people, particularly the Shoshone.
 In his article entitled "The Foundations of Basin-Plateau Shoshonean Society," Steward shows great depth in articulating Shoshonean kinship practices.
 He emphasizes that Shoshonean society was based on nuclear families, but that these nuclear families "rarely lived alone" instead forming close associations with kin through intermarriages.
 Steward writes that the nuclear family had their own "camp or house but [they all] winter[ed] together and travel[ed] from spring to fall as a cooperating subsistence unit."
-124 These larger groups were bilateral, meaning that descent was traced from both the mother's and father's lines of kinship.
-125 Nuclear families did not have to remain with any certain larger group, which Steward calls a "cluster" not a "band," as others have called these formations.
-126 Based on kinship, husbands and wives would change and move between different clusters according to the belief that such clusters had individuals with knowledge about resources, camp sites, etc. Thus,
+These larger groups were bilateral, meaning that descent was traced from both the mother's and father's lines of kinship.
+Nuclear families did not have to remain with any certain larger group, which Steward calls a "cluster" not a "band," as others have called these formations.
+Based on kinship, husbands and wives would change and move between different clusters according to the belief that such clusters had individuals with knowledge about resources, camp sites, etc. Thus,

 &lt;sup>123 Julian H. Steward, "The Foundations of Basin-Plateau Shoshonean Society," in Thomas, Ed., A Great Basin Shoshonean Sourcebook (New York & London: Garland Publishing, Inc., 1986), 130.
+Ibid., 131-132 movement between these kin groups were relatively fluid and made for independence in household formation.

-&lt;sup>124Ibid., 131-132
+&lt;sup>125Ibid.